Siem Reap's Most Iconic Destination Featuring Both Wildlife & Aquarium at One Place

 More Details

-At Angkor Wildlife & Aquarium, there’s always something exciting to do!
+At AWA, there’s always something exciting to do!
 From mesmerising aquatic journeys and unforgettable touch pool adventures to exploring a diverse range of rescued and donated animals by NGOs and discovering the fascinating lives of reptiles, every visit promises endless activities and unforgettable memories.

 Aquarium